A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Cross Layer aspects

 \subsubsection{Summary}

 ZSM or network automation can be simply identified as the future of telecommunication systems.
-In full automation, AI/ML is integral for the closed-loop management of a network.
-In closed-loop management, an undesirable configuration or an attack on the AI/ML-based systems can pull the malicious behavior into a whirl of abnormalities in the network domains.
-XAI is the viable candidate to uncover any underlying vulnerabilities in AI/ML systems and shed light on obscured attack data in black-box models.
+In full automation, AI/ML is integral to the closed-loop management of a network.
+In closed-loop management, an undesirable configuration or an attack on AI/ML-based systems can pull malicious behavior into a whirl of abnormalities in the network domains.
+XAI is a viable candidate for uncovering any underlying AI/ML systems vulnerabilities and shedding light on obscured attack data in black-box models.